1966 — SDS hosts a"Black Power" rally in UC Berkeley's Greek Theater, featuring Stokely Carmichael and other civil rights activists

 In 1967, SNCC severed ties with Carmichael.
 Carmichael moved to the West African nation of Guinea in 1969.
 He changed his name to Kwame Ture.
 Kwame Ture lived in self-imposed exile for thirty years but returned to the U.S. for speeches and political activity.
 In 1996, he sought treatment in New York for prostate cancer, still answering the phone, "Ready for the Revolution!"
 He died two years later at his home in Africa.

-Note: most of the above material is taken from an online publication of American Public Media, self-described as "the largest producer of programming for public radio in the world."
+Note: much of the above material is taken from an online publication of American Public Media, self-described as "the largest producer of programming for public radio in the world."

 His message that blacks and whites could not effectively work together in the same organizations to improve conditions for the black population was confusing and disturbing to many, but it resonated with black activists who resented the "white guilt" support of white liberals .
 The "Black Power" movement placed emphasis on black pride, black accomplishment and the organizing of blacks into strong organizations that did not take their direction from white people.